google/rubik/README.md

 Merchant Center offers can be reproved by a number of factors, Rubik aims to find those factors and fix it.
 The errors that Rubik aims to solve:

-- Offers reproved by Image: Rubik will select reproved offers and re-inserting them on Merchant Center automatically with different images from the same offer
+#### Offers reproved by Image

+Rubik will select reproved offers and re-inserting them on Merchant Center automatically with different images from the same offer

 ![Rubik Present](images/rubik_3.png?raw=true "Rubik Present")

-#### Demo with Vision AI
+##### Demo with Vision AI

 In this demo, Rubik replace the main reproved image with a better image using Vision AI:

 ![Rubik Example](images/rubik_example.gif?raw=true "Rubik Example")

-- Offers reproved by GTIN: Rubik will clean the offer GTIN, this could lead to another error (Required GTIN) but in most cases that offer can go to Google Shopping
+#### Offers reproved by GTIN:

+Rubik will clean the offer GTIN, this could lead to another error (Required GTIN) but in most cases that offer will be approved.

 ## How to Use